jhsware/safe-utils/README.md

 Simple helper methods that lets you access properties without worrying about defensive programming.

+This package has been used without issues in production both in Node.js and in browsers (React style apps) for aprox 4 years.

 ## safeGet ##
 Wrap your accessor in an arrow function and pass it to safeGet.
-You get more readable syntax and safeGet handles any exception for you returning provided default value instead.
+You get more readable syntax and safeGet catches any exception for you returning provided default value instead.

+NOTE!
+There is a performane hit when safeGet catches errors, but this hasn't been a problem in actual applications.

 ```JavaScript
 const {safeGet} = require('safe-utils')